 Target cap rate for investors

-From my perspective, an appropriate cap rate ceiling remains around around 5%, or a 20x valuation multiple on first year net operating income.
-However this leaves little space for contingency in the event of interest rates starting to rise.
-I would continue to target at least 7% in this economic environment.
-With assets finely priced, it is hard to do much more than this based on my conversations with brokers and realtors.
+From my perspective, an appropriate cap rate ceiling remains around around 5%, or a 20x valuation multiple on first year net operating income, although this depends partly on your financing cost.
+To provide headroom in the event of interest rates starting to rise and to recognize the additional risk involved, I would continue to target at least 7% in this economic environment.
 Of course, cap rates in more capital appreciation focused locations such as NYC will be tighter.

 I expressed a personal opinion on cap rates above, but naturally data is better!
 Are you looking for independent sources of cap rates?
 Check out the data explorer by dmi.io.